'Brooklyn Nine-Nine' revamping episodes in light of Black Lives Matter

 Neither Goor nor his fellow series co-creator, Michael Schur, have commented publicly on Crews' statement.
 The show, which was renewed for an eighth season before the seventh premiered in February, currently is scheduled to return next year.

-Crews had faced backlash over June 7 tweets contending that, "Defeating White supremacy without White people creates Black supremacy."
+Crews had faced backlash over June 7 tweets contending: "Defeating White supremacy without White people creates Black supremacy."
 He defended his stance on "The Talk" on June 16, telling the hosts, "I've experienced supremacy even growing up.
-I've had Black people tell me that the white man is the devil.
-I've experienced whole organizations that … because of the suffering of Black people, they have decided that now, we are not equal, we're better."
+I've had black people tell me that the white man is the devil.
+I've experienced whole organizations that … because of the suffering of black people, they have decided that now, we are not equal, we're better."

-On June 19 — a day commemorated as Juneteenth to celebrate the emancipation of African-American slaves — Crews posted an Instagram image of Rev. Martin Luther King Jr. and a quote from the Civil Rights leader's 1960 speech at DePauw University also warning against what he called "Black supremacy."
+On June 19 — a day commemorated as Juneteenth to celebrate the end of slavery in the United States — Crews posted an Instagram image of the Rev. Martin Luther King Jr. and a quote from the Civil Rights leader's 1960 speech at DePauw University also warning against what he called "Black supremacy."

 Comments